AFL Women's Grand Final

 The AFL Women's Grand Final is an annual women's Australian rules football match to determine the AFL Women's (AFLW) premiers for that year.
 Each year, the winning club receives a premiership trophy and premiership flag; all players in the winning team receive a premiership medallion.

-The record attendance is 53,034 set at the 2019 AFL Women's Grand Final.
+The record attendance is 53,034, which was set at the 2019 AFL Women's Grand Final.

 Method of qualification

 In the first two seasons of the AFL Women's (AFLW) competition, the grand final was contested by the two highest-ranked teams at the end of the home-and-away season, as no finals series existed.

 Since the third season, a finals series has been incorporated into the competition as follows: